Entering the European market for handwoven rugs

 Ethical rugs and carpets

-Several ethical initiatives focus specifically on the carpet industry:
+Several ethical initiatives focus specifically on the rug/carpet industry:

-- GoodWeave (formerly known as Rugmark) works to end child labour in the carpet industry in South Asia.
-You can search retailers per country for an indication of the relevance in your target market.
+- GoodWeave works to end child labour in global supply chains.
+It is particularly active in the carpet industry in Bangladesh, India and Nepal.
+You can search buyers per country for an indication of the relevance in your target market.

-- Care & Fair aims to combat illegal child labour and improve the situation of carpet knotting families in India, Nepal and Pakistan.
-Care & Fair has about 400 members in 21 consumer countries.
+- Care & Fair aims to combat illegal child labour and improve the situation of carpet-knotting families in India and Pakistan.

 Tips: